-Water leaking from your air conditioner isn’t dangerous but can cause a lot of damage to your home.
-On the other hand, a coolant leak is harmful to you and the environment.
+Water leaking from your air conditioner isn’t bad but can cause a lot of damage to your house.
+On the other hand, a coolant leak is dangerous for you and the environment.
 In either situation, repairing a leak will require professional air conditioning repair.

-In most instances, you can prevent your air conditioner from leaking by scheduling annual air conditioning maintenance.
-During your appointment, an HVAC tech will closely check your system for issues and clean it.
+In most cases, you can stop your air conditioner from leaking by requesting annual air conditioning maintenance.
+During your appointment, an HVAC technician will closely inspect your system for problems and clean it.
 This service helps provide worry-free cooling and might even boost energy efficiency.

 Learn more about why your air conditioner is leaking and how you can prevent it from happening in the future.

-Water is a natural byproduct of air conditioning.
+Water is a natural result of the cooling process.
 Your air conditioner has two units, one outside and one inside.
-The indoor unit has an evaporator coil that cools warm air as it blows over it.
-Condensation occurs as the air cools, flows into a drain pan and goes out of your house through a condensate drain line.
+The indoor unit includes an evaporator coil that cools warm air as it moves over it.
+Condensation forms as the air cools, flows into a drain pan and goes out of your home through a condensate drain line.

 Because of the condensation process, having water leak is a common problem.
 We regularly receive calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
 Here’s why it happens: